 Epidural anesthesia is commonly used to give pain relief, either for anesthesia, postoperative analgesia, chronic pain therapy, or to help with painless childbirth.
 However, epidural anesthesia has its own disadvantages such as inward migration of the catheter in the intravascular, subdural, subarachnoid and subcutaneous space.

-We present a case report of 68-year-old male patient for open radical prostatectomy procedure, ASA II classification.
+We present a case report of 68-year-old male patient for open radical prostatectomy procedure, who was scored with American Society of Anesthesiology Physical Status Classification System (ASA) as II class.
 Anesthetic approach for this patient was planned general anesthesia (GA) combined with continuous epidural analgesia.
-The epidural space was easily detected using the loss of resistance technique, and the epidural catheter (EC) was placed through the needle following a negative aspiration test.
+The epidural space was easily detected on our first attempt using the loss of resistance technique, and the epidural catheter (EC) was placed through the needle following a negative aspiration test.
 After negative test for cerebrospinal fluid (CFS) and blood, we gave test dose of 2 ml of 0.5% Bupivacaine.